 We also believe that it is in our legitimate interest to send personalised correspondence about our services to individuals based on their meningitis experience and/or previous relationship with the charity.
-This may include invitations to specific events such as Family Days or Forever Days, individual offers of support or information about new services.
+This may include invitations to Support Events, individual offers of support or information about new services.

-If you register to become a volunteer with us we will rely on our legitimate interest to send you information about how you can get involved in this way.
+If you register to become a volunteer with us, we will rely on our legitimate interest to send you information about how you can get involved in this way.
 This will include information about the charity’s activities, volunteering activities, requests for help including assistance with fundraising activities, sending you details about the tasks you have volunteered to undertake and thanking you for your support.
-We may also ask you how many hours you have contributed.
+We may also ask you for feedback about your volunteering experience.

-If we need to put you in contact with another volunteer or third party to enable you to carry out a volunteering task, we will only do so with your permission.
+If we put you in contact with another volunteer or third party to enable you to carry out a volunteering task, we will only do so with your permission.

 Campaigns to recruit new volunteers are considered to be direct marketing so we will only process your personal information for this purpose when we have your consent to do so.

 When we tell you about our campaigns and ask you to support these, this is classed as direct marketing.
 We will only process your personal information for this purpose when we have your consent to do so.

-An exception to this is sending information to government officials, policy-makers or employees at organisations that have a mutual interest in the subject matter, in which case we consider the communication to be in the public interest.
+An exception to this is sending information to government officials, policy-makers or employees at organisations that have a mutual interest in the subject matter, in which case we consider the communication to be in our legitimate interest.

 Press and PR purposes